top of page

 Raise Public Awareness

-Launch a statewide campaign to instill lifelong sustainable habits in the next generation through hands-on education in schools.
+Launch a statewide educational campaign to instill lifelong sustainable habits in the next generation through hands-on education in schools.

 © 2025 Utah 34.
 All rights reserved.